JulesWang/JOS-vmx/README.md

 * Step3: Add a JOS entry in system grub list
 * Step4: Reboot your computer
 * Step5: Enter JOS in grub

+alternative:
+* Step1: Download bochs-2.4.5
+* Step2: ./configure --enable-debugger  --enable-vmx=2 --enable-x86-64 --prefix=/usr
+* Step3: make & make install
+* Following process is just the same as what we did in JOS lab.

 Sayings
 -------